AspieterPan/CheatSheet/001Inbox/Obsidian_Callout.md

 ## Customizations
 ---
 Snippets and plugins can define custom callouts, too, or overwrite the default options.
-Callout types and icons are defined in CSS, where the color is an `r, g, b` tuple and the icon is the icon ID from any internally supported icon (like `lucide-info`).
+Callout types and icons are defined in CSS, where the color is an `r, g, b` tuple and the icon is the icon ID From any internally supported icon (like `lucide-info`).
 Alternatively, you can specify an SVG icon as a string.

 ```CSS
 .callout[data-callout="my-callout-type"] {